Why didn't Moses

 "Then the Lord spoke to Moses, saying, 'Take the rod; you and your brother Aaron gather the congregation together.
 Speak to the rock before their eyes, and it will yield its water; thus you shall bring water for them out of the rock, and give drink to the congregation and their animals.' . . .

-In verse 12 we find God leaves no doubt as to why his chosen two leaders did not go into the land promised to Abraham, Issac and Jacob:
+In verse 12 we find God leaves no doubt as to why his chosen two leaders didn't go into the land of milk and honey promised to Abraham, Isaac and Jacob.

 "Then the Lord spoke to Moses and Aaron, 'Because you did not believe Me, to hallow Me [proclaim my name holy] in the eyes of the children of Israel, therefore you shall not bring this assembly into the land which I have given them.' " (Numbers 20:12)

 Aaron died, as God said in verses 12 and 24, for his part in the rebellion at the rock of Meribah.
 He died on Mount Hor (Numbers 20:25-28), which is thought to have been directly south of Jerusalem.
-God allowed Moses to die at Mount Nebo, which is located directly east of Jerusalem, so that he could view the broad panorama of the land before his death:
+God allowed Moses to die at Mount Nebo, which is located directly east of Jerusalem, so that he could view the broad panorama of what God would give the Israelites.

-It is interesting to note that Mount Nebo is at a higher elevation than Mount Hor, thus providing a more spectacular view of the promised land.
+It is interesting to note that Mount Nebo is at a higher elevation than Mount Hor, thus providing a more spectacular view of what God promised the Israelites as an inheritance.
+Thank you for submitting your question about Moses.

 Written by: Les Turvey